 Get the management team excited about the idea of generating more qualified leads and creating long-term relationships with existing clients.
 Once the management team is engaged, your executives will be more likely to buy in to your idea.
 Then, you can start the new and challenging process of lifting your content marketing strategy off the ground.

 Think of a content marketing pilot as a small sample of what’s to come.
 Your management team will get a preview of the potential of your plan without feeling pressure to make a big commitment.
 You may find that they relax at the idea of testing your strategy.

 As you sell your plan, make sure to include:

 - The length of the pilot (at least 6 months)

 - Costs to implement the pilot

-Examples of those agreed upon metrics could be an increase in leads, more subscriptions or a shorter amount of time to close business.
+Examples of those success metrics could be an increase in leads, more subscriptions or a shorter amount of time to close business.
 If those metrics are hit, your executives should agree to move forward with implementing a full-scale content marketing initiative.

 In conclusion, there are many approaches to take when presenting a content marketing plan to your executives.
 The main keys are to do your research, know your audience and believe in what you are proposing.
-With a solid strategy, a bit of persuasiveness and the steps mentioned above, you’ll be able to gain your management team’s trust – and secure a win for the whole company.
+With a solid strategy, a bit of persuasiveness and the above tactics, you’ll be able to gain your management team’s trust—securing a win-win for you and the whole company.